Art

 Camera: Hand in hand with the computer is the digital camera.

-my pocket, and I can take it everywhere.
 Since I paint primarily realistic

 subjects the digital camera allows me to take hundreds of pictures to